enkidevs/curriculum/SQL/DQL/aggregate-queries/group-by-clause.md

 We have a table called pokemon.
 Two of its fields are:
 - is_default - it can be either true or false
 - name
-We want to know how many pokemons are (not) default:
+We want to know how many pokemon are (not) default:
 ```
 SELECT ???(name),???
 FROM pokemon